olooney/oranlooney.com/content/post/gpt-cnn.md

 and then run specialized character recognition models along those strips, one character or word at a time.
 They aren't just big CNNs.

-I guess in theory OpenAI could have built a models that really is just that good, but that doesn't concord with it's relatively weak performance on the Zener grid task.
+I guess in theory OpenAI could have built a model that really is just that good, but that doesn't concord with it's relatively weak performance on the Zener grid task.
 I mean, if it can't read off 36 symbols in a neat `6x6` grid from an image, it certainly can't read off a several hundred text characters